Cahuachi: Warfare and violence

 Cahuachi is surrounded by cemeteries and burials.
 This is because it was a prominent ceremonial center, though, not because of any widespread violence or warfare.
 Many of the burials at Cahuachi have not been fully excavated yet, and the bodies that have been recovered have not been unwrapped and studied yet either.
-This means that there is not a lot of evidence for violence, not because it was absent, but because it just has not been discovered.
+This means that there is little evidence of violence, not because it was absent, but because it just has not been discovered.
 So, it is not to say that the Nasca people did not experience violence whatsoever.
 As briefly discussed above, trophy heads found around the site of Cahuachi can be interpreted as evidence for warfare and violence.
 Iconography on late Paracas style pottery is also evidence of head hunting practices.

 The context of the head taking, though, is still being widely worked out.
-There is some contention about whether the trophy heads were taken during territorial warfare, were taken in staged ritualistic battles.
+There is some contention about whether the trophy heads were taken during actual territorial warfare, or were taken in staged ritualistic battles.
 The biggest problem that occurs with the idea of territorial conquest and warfare, at least in an early Nasca state, is that there is little to no archaeological evidence of any kind to support it, and so was most likely not the context in which the actual early Nasca trophy heads were found.
 Archaeological evidence does, however, shows an interesting increase in head hunting, between early and late Nasca times, right around when Cahuachi was finally abandoned, and when a more militaristic lifestyle became prevalent in late Nasca art.
 This can be taken to mean that while early Nasca times revolved around a religious center, they were stable and able to create Cahuchi, and therefore there was less violent conquest and territorial warfare than at other times.

-One aspect about the use or meaning of the trophy heads, is that all can agree that in whatever situation they were acquired in, it was religious/ritualistic in nature (Silverman 1993: 221).
+One aspect about the use or meaning of the trophy heads, is that all can agree that in whatever situation they were acquired in, it was religious/ritualistic in nature.
 Whether it be the head of an enemy in battle or ritual battle, headtaking was done for reasons of acquiring power, status, or safety from the enemy's soul.
-There is also iconographic evidence that suggests that after the abandonment of Cahuachi, that as headhunting became more "secularized," the elite class shifted from being made up of priests and ceremonial figureheads, to being successful headhunters (Silverman 1993:223).
+There is also iconographic evidence that suggests that after the abandonment of Cahuachi, that as headhunting became more "secularized," the elite class shifted from being made up of priests and ceremonial figureheads, to being successful headhunters.